Convert ZIP to CSV Online Free

 Upload your ZIP file

-Drag and drop your ZIP file onto the converter, or click browse.
-The file is uploaded over an encrypted connection.
+Drag and drop your .zip archive onto the converter, or click to browse.
+Files up to 500MB are supported.

 -